maximnl/mais/docs/overview.md

 Welcome to MAIS documentation.

+MAIS is a SQL framework for self service ETL integrated with a data storage optimized for corportate consolidation/reporting data needs.

 # Motivation
 Business operations management relies on periodic reports/dashboards for performance management, evaluations, meetings/decision support purposes.
 Such high aggregation level reports pull data from a centralized datawarehouse(s).